jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 ## What is SCL

-Sequence Configuration Language (SCL) is a programming language for forensic and ediscovery technicians.
+Phoenix Configuration Language (SCL) is a programming language for forensic and ediscovery technicians.
 The typical use case involves reading, writing, and manipulating large amounts of data so performance is critical.
 The language is implemented in _C#_ so performance improvements are achieved by optimizing _C#_ code.